worldwidecam/itimeline-backend/README.md

 If users experience issues with their membership status not persisting across sessions:

-1. **Verify Database Path**: Ensure the backend is connecting to the correct database file at `instance/timeline_forum.db`
+1. **Verify Database Connection**: Ensure the backend is connecting to PostgreSQL via `DATABASE_URL` (SQLite file paths are legacy and no longer used)
 2. **Check Passport Blueprint Registration**: Verify that `passport_bp` is registered in `app.py` with the prefix `/api/v1`
 3. **Verify CORS Configuration**: Ensure CORS is properly configured to allow requests from the frontend
 4. **Sync User Passports**: Run `python fix_passport_sync.py` to update all user passports with their complete membership data